UNDP-Data/geohub/docker/README.md

 make build # for first time or you have changed anything under packages make dev
 ```

+note. make sure you configure URLs for titiler, pgtilserv and static API in `.env` file

 - test production environment